yak-was-here/yak-was-here/data/work/isaacyakl-com.md

    - CSS
    - Git
    - Figma
+   - Font Awesome
 ---

 ## Features

-Below is a list of many of the features of my website, all of which I have coded myself:
+Below are many of the features I have developed for my website:

 -  Portfolio work and projects
--  Web resume
+-  Web résumé
+-  Work search and tagging system with URL query support
 -  Linktree style "more" page
 -  Blog
 -  Sitemap generator
--  Custom error pages
 -  Landing pages
--  Redirection for old pages

 ## Prototyping